GValiente/hike/README.md

 - Solutions can be of any type and size.
 - Loss functions can return any type.
 - Calculated losses can be cached to speedup the optimization process.
+- Best improvement local search can be parallelized across all CPU threads.
-- Low overhead, no heap usage (besides loss caching).
+- Low overhead, no heap usage (besides loss caching and parallel local search).
 - Without dependencies (besided [catch](https://github.com/catchorg/Catch2) for testing).
 - [Doxygen documentation](https://gvaliente.github.io/hike/) provided for API reference.
 - Licensed under [zlib license](LICENSE.txt).

 ## Tested compilers

-- GCC 5.4.
+- GCC 5.3.
 - MSVC 15.0 (Visual Studio 2017).

 ## Usage